-However, even where your landlord has obtained a court judgment for your eviction, the court may grant you or take some time before deciding to issue a writ of possession.
+However, even where your landlord has obtained a court judgment for your eviction, the court may grant you or take some time before deciding to issue an enforcement order for possession of property.
 During this time it is best that you try to remedy any breach of the tenancy agreement as soon as you can, or negotiate with your landlord to reach a fair agreement.
 This way, you can avoid eviction.

 For example, in the event of eviction for non-payment of rent (as opposed to any other reason for eviction), the court will give you 4 weeks to pay all the rent owed.
-If you still fail to do so, the court will grant the application for the writ of possession.
+If you still fail to do so, the court will grant the application for the enforcement order for possession of property.

 For cases involving other reasons for eviction, you are also entitled to apply to the court to resist eviction.
-The court will then decide whether to grant the writ of possession.
+The court will then decide whether to grant the enforcement order for possession of property.

-Note that the writ of possession must be served on you.
+Note that the enforcement order for possession of property must be served on you.
 If it is not, the landlord is not entitled to evict you.

-Know that even if you are in breach of the tenancy agreement, your landlord cannot harass or intimidate you into leaving if they have not obtained a writ of possession and served it on you.
+Know that even if you are in breach of the tenancy agreement, your landlord cannot harass or intimidate you into leaving if they have not obtained an enforcement order for possession of property and served it on you.
 If you believe your landlord is engaging in harassing or intimidation tactics, consult a lawyer.

 Moving Out Upon Eviction